jmc2082/simple-aws-sam-api/ABOUT_THIS_PROJECT.md

 ### TECH STACK
 * AWS SAM / SAM CLI
-** SAM utilizes: AWS - cloudformation, api gateway, lambda, dynamodb
+** SAM utilizes: AWS - cloudformation, api gateway, lambda (javascript, node16x), dynamodb

 ### PROBLEM TO SOLVE
 * I have a simple SAM project with one function named "subscribe".
 This function simply collects and stores an email address